alej0varas/pypn/README.rst

 - APNS_MODE: Possible values are "dev" and "prod"
 - GCM_DRY_RUN: Possible values are 0 and 1
+- There is no debug mode for OneSignal :(

 Also logging for the gcm library can be enabled setting `GCM_LOGGING` environment variable to 1.